Just over a week ago I received an Invitation from Di Mackey to attend a photography workshop in Genoa – A New Way of Seeing.

 After much discussion regarding finances, and ‘who exactly are these women?’ with my dear husband, we agreed that I should go.
 Yep I’m officially menopausal so don’t mess with me.
 Luckily I have a great husband and he has a fantastic wife.

-We packed up the campervan and headed to Turin with our friend Laura and the kids.
+We packed up the campervan and headed to Turin the kids.
 Then spent a few wonderful days exploring the markets, listening to a fabulous jazz band in the park, and checking out the Egyptian Museum (which was the highlight for Luca).

 Saturday morning at 4am Sam and I left Laura and the kids sleeping in the van and headed for the train station.
 My first solo trip since arriving back in Italy 18 months ago.